Articles on: Layouts and widgets

 These indicators carry over from the original Quick Scanner and measure sudden, sharp price movements within a rolling time window:

-• Drop (drop_5m, drop_10m, drop_15m, drop_30m) — Measures the percentage price decline over the last N minutes.
-Use with < to detect drops larger than a threshold (e.g., drop_15m < -3 means "price dropped more than 3% in the last 15 minutes").
+• Drop (drop_5m, drop_10m, drop_15m, drop_30m) — Percentage drop from the N-bar high, only when actively dropping.
+Use with > to detect drops larger than a threshold (e.g., drop_15m > 3 means "price dropped more than 3% from its 15-bar high").

-• Rise (rise_5m, rise_10m, rise_15m, rise_30m) — Measures the percentage price increase over the last N minutes.
-Use with > to detect rises larger than a threshold (e.g., rise_15m > 3 means "price rose more than 3% in the last 15 minutes").
+• Rise (rise_5m, rise_10m, rise_15m, rise_30m) — Percentage rise from the N-bar low, only when actively rising.
+Use with > to detect rises larger than a threshold (e.g., rise_15m > 3 means "price rose more than 3% from its 15-bar low").

 Managing Strategies